Take-Home Pay

 On a $100,000 salary, a single resident in Illinois pays roughly $25,629 in income tax and mandatory employee social contributions — an effective rate of about 25.6% for the 2026 (state 2025) tax year.

-About $74,371 per year — an effective tax rate of 25.6%.
+$100,000 after tax in Illinois is about $74,371 per year — roughly $6,198 per month, at an effective tax rate of 25.6%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Illinois?